Server Administrator Overview

 Extracts are also useful for modeling data or to enable highly-performant visualization authoring.
 For example, to improve visualization authoring and interaction performance you may optimize extracts by filtering the source data to the essential fields for a given department or project.
-Extracts can be resource intensive.
-If your organization plans to make heavy use of extracts, review the topic, Optimize for Extracts.

 Tableau Server also provides direct, authorized access to live data sources, allowing users to build and run complex filtered queries against a variety of connected data sources.
 For this scenario, Tableau requires highly performant network access to the data sources in your organization and to those in the cloud.
 Tableau Server and the target data sources also need to be properly sized to handle the processing load required by high-volume, complex data operations.
-You can optimize performance for live data connections with caching configurations and specifying initial SQL commands.

 Tableau Server is also a web-based collaboration platform, where users connect to share, view, and interact with data visualizations and data sources from a variety of devices.
 This means that Tableau Server must be accessible to Tableau users within your local protected network.
 You can also extend access to data visualizations to desktop, mobile, and authenticated web users outside your organization.

 Tableau Server integrates with the following user authentication solutions: Active Directory, SAML, OpenId, and Kerberos.

 Where should I install Tableau Server in my network?